Your story is important. Your story is yours.

 Watch out for defamation

-· When telling your story or reacting to a story in a media interview, be mindful not to defame anyone.
+- When telling your story or reacting to a story in a media interview, be mindful not to defame anyone.
 Across Australia each state and territory has a set of defamation laws which are in place to protect people’s reputation.
 This occurs where someone hurts the reputation of another by spreading false information about them.
+One of the best ways to avoid defamation is to talk about issues and policies, rather than individuals, including politicians.

 After the interview